arqamxjay/SECP_Internship_Report/README.md

 Roles and Responsibilities Detailed breakdown of duties in registration, compliance, research, and client support
-Key Learnings Corporate registration processes, regulatory framework, Section Description.
+Key Learnings Corporate registration processes, regulatory framework, Section Description

-Skills Developed Technical and soft skills acquired during the internship Projects and Tasks Case studies, compliance reviews, metrics analysis Challenges and Solutions Real challenges faced and how they were overcome Conclusion and Recommendations Summary and advice for future interns Key Skills Developed
+Skills Developed Projects and Tasks Challenges and Solutions Conclusion and Recommendations Technical and soft skills acquired during the internship
+Case studies, compliance reviews, metrics analysis Real challenges faced and how they were overcome Summary and advice for future interns
+Key Skills Developed
 Technical Skills
 • Data Analysis in Business & Finance Context